esciencecenter-digital-skills/Natural-language-processing/episodes/02-preprocessing.md

 import string
 ```

 We can then open the text file that contains the text and save it in a variable called `corpus_full`.
+The text that we are going to analyse it the first story in the book "The case-book of Sherlock Holmes" by Arthus Conan Doyle.
+This first story is called "The Adventure of the Illustrious Client".

 ```python
 # Load the book The case-book of Sherlock Holmes by Arthur Conan Doyle